AndersDeath/diary2/000-current.md

 # 13 May - Montag - Berlin - 599 Tag der Einwanderung - Hot Sunny

 The weather is really nice.
 My recovery after surgery is still in progress and goes quite smoothly.
 I still in paid but I will be ok in a couple of week.
 At least I hope so.
+The money situation is not so good.